Holland Hall Farm

 FAQs

-This site has been chosen firstly due to the proximity to a viable point of connection into the grid network, with Spennymoor having the capacity for a timely and cost-effective connection which ultimately impacts the cost of which electricity can be supplied to end users.
+We chose this site because it is close to a viable connection point in the grid network, with Spennymoor offering the capacity for a timely and cost-effective connection.
+This connection directly impacts the affordability of the electricity supplied to end users.

-There will be a minimum 10% biodiversity net gain, achieved through native planting, including wildflowers, hedgerow restoration and woodland installation to support local wildlife and habitat creation.
+We are committed to delivering a minimum 10% biodiversity net gain through native planting, such as wildflowers, hedgerow restoration, and woodland installation to support local wildlife and habitats.

 BESS sites are under frequent scrutiny regarding fire safety, due to the large quantities of lithium-ion batteries in a confined space.
 Fire mitigation is therefore at the forefront of considerations at all sites like this one.
 The National Fire Chiefs Council provide the following advice to all developers of BESS sites.
 The summary of fire safety measures are as follows: